 Every physical or virtual OpenFlow-enabled network (data plane) device in the SDN domain needs to first register with the OpenFlow controller.
 The registration process is completed via an OpenFlow HELLO packet originating from the OpenFlow device to the SDN controller.

-OVSDB.
+OVSDB

-An abbreviation for Open vSwitch Database, unlike openflow, OVSDB is a southbound API designed to provide additional management or configuration capabilities like networking functions.
-With OVSDB you can create the virtual switch instances, set the interfaces and connect them to the switches. you can also provide the QoS policy for the interfaces.
+An abbreviation for Open vSwitch Database, VSDB is a southbound API designed to provide additional management or configuration capabilities like networking functions.
+With OVSDB you can create the virtual switch instances, set the interfaces and connect them to the switches.
+You can also provide the QoS policy for the interfaces.
 OVSDB is a protocol written in the JavaScript Object Notation (JSON) that basically sends and receives commands via JSON RPCs.

 Northbound Interface